amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

 - **Duration**: Initial days.
 - **Objective**: Settle you into your role, help you understand your immediate team, and establish a foundation for your work at AM.
 - **Highlights**:
-  - Set up your development environment with your lead.
+  - Set up your development environment with your Lead.
   - Explore our [Working with Me](https://knowledgebase.platformdev.amdigital.co.uk/Directory/People/) pages and draft your own.
   - Dive into the self-serve toolkit documentation.